ggxchain/documentation/src/sydney-testnet/validator-guides/how-to-setup-a-validator-node.md

 # How to Setup a Validator Node

-For this instruction we consider a cloud server running Linux.
-The validator can use any provider according to his preferences .
-As OS it is best to use a recent Debian Linux.
-For this guide we will be using Ubuntu 22.04, but the instructions should be similar for other platforms.

-Please make sure to follow all of the instructions.
+Please make sure to follow the instructions carefully.
 Mistakes in setting up a node may get result in slashed tokens and may put the tokens of nominators at risk.
 Check our [Sydney Validator Program](../sydney-validator-programme.md) for requirements and incentives.

 From the repository's root directory execute following commands in order: